 - The Move-Over Law applies everywhere—on highways, country roads and city streets

 - It applies whenever an emergency vehicle, tow truck or surveillance vehicle is stopped and its yellow arrow light signal, flashing lights or rotating lights are activated.
-Such vehicles include:
+Vehicles for which you are required to move over include:

 - police vehicles

 - fire department vehicles